lvcasrodrigues/maturity_at_size/README.md

 3) number of total sampled individuals by size class.

 The code also brings a plot (ggplot) and a way to save it in high quality.

+Update: I also provided an additional code in order to estimate the size-at-maturity in the Bayesian framework.